 I walk with God in perfect holiness.

 There are 86,400 seconds in a day.
-That means that if we asked who walks with us a thousand times we would basically be doing it every minute and a half.
+That means that if we asked who walks with us a thousand times (e.g., W-pI.156.8:2), then we would do it every minute and a half.
 We literally would not go two minutes without stopping to ask: who walks with me?
 It sounds crazy, right?
 But is there any evidence that Jesus is not being literal here?
 Isn’t this a variation on the old idea to ask and ask again.
-It isn’t Jesus’ intention to ignore us or leave us disappointed.

-I think this lesson invites us to an intensity and an obsession the ultimate fruit of which is freedom.
+This lesson invites us to an intense devotion, the ultimate fruit of which is freedom.
 We awaken when we remember – and are no longer willing to forget – that it is God who walks with us, that we bear within us a holy light whose radiance we can neither diminish nor eliminate.
 Holiness, it turns out, is the condition of life.
 We go with God always, as God goes with us.